HuyNguyen17/Socket/README.md

 # Instructions

-To install dependencies - `run ci` in client and server folders To have nodemon continually monitor the server.js file, use the command `npm run dev` in the server directory
+To install dependencies - `npm ci` in client and server folders To have nodemon continually monitor the server.js file, use the command `npm run start` in the server directory